ember-learn/guides-source/guides/release/routing/specifying-a-routes-model.md

-A route's JavaScript file is one of the best places in an app to make requests to a back-end server.
+A route's JavaScript file is one of the best places in an app to make requests to an API.
 In this section of the guides, you'll learn how to use the [`model`](http://api.emberjs.com/ember/3.8/classes/Route/methods/model?anchor=model) function to fetch data and render it in a route's `hbs` template, or pass it down to a component.